Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Methodology

 \section{Methodology}

-In this section, we propose a generalizable system-informed geometric deep neural network TMKNet for sEMG-based gesture classification.
-TMKNet consists of three stages, namely, (1) Multi-scale system-inspired feature extraction stage, (2) SPD Network and domain-specific batch-normalization stage, and (3) Classification stage.
-The detailed architecture of TMKNet is given in figure.
+In this section, we propose a generalizable system-informed geometric deep neural network: TMKNet for sEMG-based gesture classification.
+TMKNet consists of three stages: (1) Multi-scale system-inspired feature extraction, (2) SPD Network and domain-specific batch-normalization, and (3) Classification, as shown in Fig. 1.

-Let us denote an sEMG signal as $X\in\mathbb{R}^{c\times t}$ where $c$ and $t$ represent the number of channels (sensors) and number of samples, respectively.
-The proposed model takes as input, a batch of examples $X_{batch}=\left[X_1, X_2, X_3, ..., X_{b}\right]\in\mathbb{R}^{b\times c\times t}$ and passes them through Euclidean and Riemannian layers to classify the movement.
-In the following, we present a detailed description of each layer in the proposed model.
+Let us denote an sEMG signal as $X\in\mathbb{R}^{c\times t}$ where $c$ and $t$ represent the number of channels (sensors) and number of samples in time, respectively.
+The proposed model takes as input a batch of examples $X_{batch}=\left[X_1, X_2, X_3, ..., X_{b}\right]\in\mathbb{R}^{b\times c\times t}$ and passes them through Euclidean and Riemannian layers to classify the movement.
+In the following, we present a detailed description of each layer of the proposed model.